 Shocks do far more than just give you a comfortable ride.
-The shocks play an important role in the stability, handling, and braking of your Toyota.
+The shocks play an important role in the ride, handling, and braking of your Toyota.
 That being said, shocks are one of the most overlooked parts when it comes to maintenance.
-Worn shocks aren’t as obvious as a worn brakes, for example.
+Worn shocks aren’t as obvious as worn brakes, for example.

 As a Toyota owner, it’s important to maintain your shocks.
 This guide has all the information you need about diagnosing bad shocks, replacing your shocks, and more.